 Grant Bollmer.
 2014.
 “Pathologies of Affect: The ‘New Wounded’ and the Politics of Ontology,” Cultural Studies 28:2, 298 – 326.

 Grant Bollmer.
 2013.
 “Millions Now Living Will Never Die: Cultural Anxieties About the Afterlife of Information,” The Information Society 29:3, 142 – 151.

 Grant Bollmer.
 2012.
 “Demanding Connectivity: The Performance of ‘True’ Identity and the Politics of Social Media,” JOMEC Journal 1, article 3.

 Grant Bollmer.
 2011.
 “Community as a Financial Network: Mortgages, Citizenship, and Connectivity,” Democratic Communiqué 24, 39 – 56.

 Grant Bollmer.
 2011.
 “Virtuality in Systems of Memory: Toward an Ontology of Collective Memory, Ritual, and the Technological,” Memory Studies 4:4, 450 – 464.

 Grant Bollmer.
-Forthcoming.
-“From Immersion to Empathy: The Legacy of Einfühlung in Digital Art and Videogames,” for Shifting Presences: Media Art in the Early 21st Century, Hava Aldouby, ed.
-Leuven: Leuven University Press.
+2020.
+“From Immersion to Empathy: The Legacy of Einfühlung in Digital Art and Videogames,” Shifting Interfaces: An Anthology of Presence, Empathy, and Agency in 21st Century Media Arts, Hava Aldouby, ed.
+Leuven: Leuven University Press, 18 – 30.